 Hybrid Tool + Report Page

-One canonical URL for magnetic signs and alias phrases such as auto magnet signs.
-Use the tool first, then validate decisions with risk, method, and evidence blocks.
+One canonical URL for magnetic signs and alias phrases such as auto magnet signs and business vehicle magnetic signs plus car door magnetic signs (also car door magnet signs).
+Run the fit checker first, then validate with risk, method, and evidence blocks.

 Canonical demand